 4. Suitable wording of the certification

-Please note that the person carrying out the certification must state:
+Should the certification be done externally, please note that the person carrying out the certification must state:

 - “I hereby certify that I have seen the original of this document and that this is a complete and accurate copy of that document.”

 Please note where the certification is to confirm the identity of a person it must also confirm: